hmrc/individual-calculations-api/resources/public/api/conf/2.0/docs/group_crystallisation.md

 Here, the developer can:

-- provide the customer’s intent to make a final declaration to receive estimated tax calculation id
+- provide the customer’s intent to make a final declaration, for which they will receive a Calculation ID
 - submit final declaration for a tax year